 Global Centralized Corporation

-Multinational Corporation vs. Domestic Corporations
+Multinational Corporations vs. Domestic Corporations

 |Multinational Corporations||Domestic Corporations|

-|Physical presence in multiple countries||Physical presence in one country|
+|Physical presence in many countries||Physical presence in one country|

-|More complicated business model||Simpler business model|
+|More complex business model||Simpler business model|

-|Does business in multiple languages||Does business primarily in one language|
+|Doing business in many languages||Doing business mainly in one language|

 |Subject to International Financial Reporting Standards (IFRS)||Subject to Generally Accepted Accounting Principles (GAAP)|

-|Ability to outsource to foreign markets for more favorable labor costs and taxation||Subject to the labor costs and taxation of its home country|
+|Can outsource to foreign markets for cheaper labor costs and taxes||Subject to the labor costs and tax rules of their home country|

-|Often criticized for outsourcing jobs and for negative impacts on the countries in which they do business||May be celebrated for keeping jobs in their home country|
+|Often criticized for outsourcing jobs abroad and for negative impacts on the countries in which they do business||May be praised for keeping jobs in their home country|

-Subject to multiple accounting laws
+Subject to many accounting laws

 Job losses in home country

-- A multinational corporation is a company with business operations in two or more countries that derives at least 25% of its revenue from foreign operations.
+- A multinational corporation (MNC) is a company with business operations in two or more countries that derives at least 25% of its revenue from foreign operations.

-- MNCs often face criticism for the impact they have on the countries they move into, and for moving jobs out of their home country.
+- MNCs often face criticism for the impact they have on the countries they move into and for moving jobs out of their home country.

 Walmart.
 "Our Business."
 Accessed Dec.
-29, 2020.
+1, 2021.